-SRVR Index gives exposure to the build out of cloud, 5G, and edge computing infrastructures without exposure to traditional semi-conductor, software, and hardware companies which could demonstrate performance dispersion as they spend trillions on capital expenditures over the next decade.
+SRVR Index gives potential investors exposure to the build out of cloud, 5G, and edge computing infrastructures without exposure to traditional semi-conductor, software, and hardware companies which could demonstrate performance dispersion as they spend trillions on capital expenditures over the next decade.

-The SRVR Index strategy aims to cut the risk of a portfolio and improve its long-term risk-return profile by optimizing the weights of the asset classes with regards to the overall risk of the portfolio.
-By adding the SRVR Index to portfolios, investors should experience much lower risk levels without compromising the growth of technology.
-From a risk budgeting perspective, this means that investors could "spend" less of their tech risk allowance on this portion of their asset allocation while still maintaining access to returns.
+The SRVR Index strategy aims to help cut the risk of a portfolio and possibly improve its long-term risk-return profile by optimizing the weights of the asset classes with regards to the overall risk of the portfolio.
+By adding the SRVR Index to portfolios, investors should experience lower risk levels without compromising the growth of technology.
+From a risk budgeting perspective, this means that investors could "spend" less of their tech risk allowance on this portion of their asset allocation while still maintaining access to potential returns.

-There is a predictability and steadiness to most SRVR Index companies operating and financial performance from quarter to quarter and from year to year.
-The stability and predictability of SRVR Index's rental revenues, occupancy rates, and operating costs reduces the risk of negative surprises and volatility.
-Real estate and technology are cyclical industries, and there will be down years.
+Historically, there has been a predictability and steadiness to most SRVR Index companies operating and financial performance from quarter to quarter and from year to year.
+The stability and predictability of SRVR Index's rental revenues, occupancy rates, and operating costs may reduce the risk of negative surprises and volatility.
+Real estate and technology are cyclical industries, and there may be down years.
 However, rental rates, and technology infrastructure cash flows, tend to grow over time.
-Long-term leases enjoyed by SRVR Index constituents provide earnings stability making the asset class act more like fixed income.
+Long-term leases enjoyed by SRVR Index constituents could provide earnings stability making the asset class act more like fixed income.